 - Barcelona (3 hours by high speed train)

 - Spring: October 1

 - Summer: March 1

 Program applications are located on the UF International Center website.
 Students are not accepted into the program until they submit their application and deposit to the UF International Center.
-Please note that the program operates on a first-come-first-served basis and may reach full capacity prior to the application deadline.
+Please note that the program operates on a first-come-first-serve basis and may reach full capacity prior to the application deadline.

 Terms of Agreement

 Students assume full responsibility for the cost of the program by the following dates: